aws-samples/aws-eda-slurm-cluster/docs/custom-amis.md

 `/opt/slurm/`**ClusterName**`/config/build-files/parallelcluster-`**PCVersion**`-*.yml`

 The build files with **eda** in the name build an image that installs the packages that are typically used by EDA tools.

+The build files can be modified for your needs.
+The build file format is docummented in the [ParallelCluster User Guide](https://docs.aws.amazon.com/parallelcluster/latest/ug/image-builder-configuration-file-v3.html).
+For example, you can add your own scripts to run during the AMI build process.

 The easiest way is to use the ParallelCluster UI to build the AMI using a build config file.